Hildegarde: Personal life and death

-Hildegarde never married, although she was quoted as saying, "I traveled all my life, met a lot of men, had a lot of romances, but it never worked out.
+Hildegarde never married, although she said, "I traveled all my life, met a lot of men, had a lot of romances, but it never worked out.
 It was always 'hello and goodbye'".
-She was the business partner and good friend of Anna Sosenko, an aspiring songwriter whom she met at a boarding house in Camden, New Jersey at the beginning of her career.
+She was the business partner and good friend of Anna Sosenko, an aspiring songwriter whom she met at a boarding house in Camden, New Jersey, at the beginning of her career.
 That relationship ended in litigation over the control of receipts from their joint efforts.
 Her autobiography, Over 50...
 So What!, was published by Doubleday in 1961.

 She died at the age of 99 in a Manhattan hospital on July 29, 2005, of natural causes.